We are pleased to have now closed recruitment to the BOOST trial!

-100 patients now recruited to the BOOST trial!
-Thanks to all recruiting sites and participants for helping us to reach this major milestone.
+Our thanks to all recruiting sites and participants for helping us to reach this milestone.
+Important follow-up work is continuing.

 The BOOST trial is looking into different physiotherapy treatments for people who suffer back and leg pain due to lumbar spinal stenosis.
-We are hoping to recruit over 400 patients from across England to participate.
+We aimed to recruit over 400 patients from across England to participate.
 Read more information about the trial and what is involved.

 We are working with a number of physiotherapy teams in NHS hospitals across England to deliver the BOOST trial to patients in these areas.
 See information about the trial specifically for clinicians and research clinicians.